RafaySystems/brave/README.md

 ---
 ##  Usage

-1. A file named `input.yaml` is expected to provide configuration input for `brave`.
-Populate the input yaml file `input.yaml` using the sample file and then edit it as per your setup.
-This file describes the desired specification to create.
+1. A file named `input.yaml` is expected to provide configuration input for `b.r.a.v.e`.
+This file describes the desired deployment to create.
+Populate this `input.yaml` file using the provided sample file and then edit it to customize it.

 ```sh
 cp -p sample-input.yaml input.yaml